Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Inner Planes/Gnosis, Plane of Knowledge.md

 tags:
   - plane/inner
 todo:
-  - More tower sections
+  - Add more tower sections
-  - More information about the plane in general
+  - Add more information about the plane in general
 celestial_body: "[[Cosmology Overview#Epistos (Knowledge, 7.69 AU)|Epistos]]"
 attuned_god: "[[Veda, Deity of Knowledge]]"
 ---